toblux/start-clamd-github-action/README.md

 This GitHub action starts a lightweight ClamAV daemon.
 For now, `clamd` only loads the `bytecode.cvd` database.

-On Linux, the server listens on TCP port 3310 and the Unix socket at `/tmp/clamd.socket`.
+On Linux and macOS, the server listens on TCP port 3310 and the Unix socket at `/tmp/clamd.socket`.
 On Windows, the server only listens on TCP port 3310.

 ## Usage